Every year in Canada, about 12,200 people are hospitalized and 3,500 people die from influenza or its complications.

 • People who work with live poultry

-• People who provide care or service in potential outbreak settings housing highrisk persons (e.g., crews on ships)
+• People who provide care or service in potential outbreak settings housing high-risk persons

-The flu shot is also available at many doctor’s offices, pharmacies and walk-in clinics – those who are not eligible for the free vaccine will be required to pay a fee.
+Interior Health holds public clinics for those who are eligible for the free flu shot.
+Public clinics will start in some communities beginning Nov.
+1. Many doctor’s offices, pharmacies and walk-in clinics are also providing flu shots.
+Those who are not eligible for the free vaccine will be required to pay a fee.

-To find an influenza immunization clinic or provider near you, watch for local announcements on dates and times in your community; or contact your local public health centre, physician office or pharmacy.
-You can also find a flu clinic near you by visiting the Influenza Clinic Locator (http://immunizebc.ca/clinics/flu) on the ImmunizeBC website.
+To find an influenza immunization clinic or provider near you, watch for local announcements on dates and times in your community, contact your local public health centre, or visit the Influenza Clinic Locator (http://immunizebc.ca/clinics/flu) on the ImmunizeBC website.

-Interior Health also reminds the public that during the influenza season visitors who have not had a flu shot are required to wear a mask when visiting Interior Health hospitals, health centres and residential care facilities, including contracted facilities.
+Interior Health also reminds the public that visitors are required to have had a flu shot or wear a mask when visiting patients in Interior Health or its contracted facilities during the influenza season.
 By following this policy, you will help to protect the people you are visiting from getting a potentially serious illness.